Dynamics & Transients #

 The above is a 3 part series that explains compressors better than anything I can really write here

-Compression can mean multiple things when talking about music and sometimes this makes talking about it sometimes confusing.
-Usually, when talking about compression the meaning is for compression that changes the dynamics of the audio, making loud sounds quieter and quiet sounds louder sort of ~squishing~ the sound.
+Compression can mean two things when talking about music and sometimes this makes talking about it sometimes confusing.
+On this page when talking about compression the meaning is for compression that changes the dynamics of the audio, making loud sounds quieter and quiet sounds louder sort of ~squishing~ the sound.
 The other, unrelated, definition of compression is data compression, for example .mp3 vs .wav.
 We’ll go into that later.

 Okay, this is sort of a lie.
-Compressors don't technically make anything louder.
-Only quieter.
+Compressors don't technically make anything louder, only quieter.
 It's just that usually there's some input and/or output gain that makes it seem this way.
-If you first boost all your signals, then lower louder parts that's nearly the same thing as making the quiet stuff louder and louder stuff qquieter The reason this is worth bringing up is because not all compressors actually have that gain stage, so they will literally only make the loud sounds quieter and assume the user knows they need to compensate
+If you first boost all your signals, then lower louder parts that's nearly the same thing as making the quiet stuff louder and louder stuff quieter The reason this is worth bringing up is because not all compressors actually have that gain stage, so they will literally only make the loud sounds quieter and assume the user knows they need to compensate

-[TODO, Dynamic range compression, Parallel Compression, Multiband compression, different analog models (ie Fets v tube v optical)]
+[TODO] Dynamic range compression, Parallel Compression, Multiband compression, different analog models (FETs v tube v optical)

 [TODO] parallel Compression